 Perfect for in between a gloss and permanent dye.

-Demi-permanent hair dye is in-between a semi-permanent and permanent hair dye.
+Demi-permanent color is in between a semi-permanent and permanent hair dye.
 Typically, this type of dye can last anywhere from 12 to 24 washes before completely washing out.
 Demi-permanent dye lasts longer because it has a small amount of peroxide incorporated to open the outer layer of the hair.
 It allows the dye to partially penetrate the shaft, allowing it to last longer than a gloss.
 This type of dye works well for adding a darker color to your hair but because of the small amount of peroxide, it will not be able to lighten hair significantly.

-Semi-permanent dyes are sometimes known as a gloss.
-These dyes aren’t able to deposit color inside the hair shaft.
-So they sit on top instead.
+A semi-permanent dye is also sometimes known as a gloss.
+These dyes aren’t able to deposit color inside the hair shaft so they sit on top instead.
 This allows you to add gentle shine and radiance to your hair but only for six to twelve washes.
-Demi-permanent, as we said above, is the in between sweet spot.
+Demi-permanent, as we said above, is the in-between sweet spot.
 It can create more color change and last longer than semi-permanent.

-Lastly is permanent dye.
-This dye lasts the longest (as the name says, it’s permanent) and can create the most color change.
-Permanent dyes will penetrate the hair, coloring it with a dye that can not wash out.
+Lastly, we have permanent dye.
+This dye lasts the longest (as the name says, you’re stuck with it until your hair grows out) and can create the most color change.
+Permanent dyes will penetrate the hair, coloring it with a dye that won’t wash out.
 As opposed to semi and demi-permanent dyes, permanent dye does not always leave a gloss on top of the hair strand.

-If you want to go for a subtly darker color change, go for a demi-permanent dye.
-You can add color without doing a ton of damage and it will wash out.
+If you want to go for a subtly darker color change, go for a demi-permanent color.
+You can add color without doing a ton of damage to your hair and it will wash out soon enough.
 Blondes can really have the most fun with this because they can go darker much more easily than someone with already dark hair.
-This hair dye is a good way to test out a fun hair color as well.
+Demi-permanent color is a good way to test out a fun hair color as well.
 Have you always wanted a red tint or purple hair?
-Get a good test with demi-permanent dye.
+Get a good test run in with demi-permanent dye.

-We love the Dove Nutritive Solutions Color Care Shampoo and the Dove Nutritive Solutions Color Care Conditioner.
+We love Love Beauty and Planet Blooming Color Murumuru Butter & Rose Shampoo and Murumuru Butter & Rose Conditioner.
 This combo works to keep your hair soft and shiny as it helps to keep color vibrant for as long as possible.